daniil/full-stack-js-docker-tutorial/README.md

     build:
       context: ./api-server
       target: dev
-    # Copy and sync changes from the api-server directory with src on the Docker container, ie: hot reload
+    # Copy and sync changes from the api-server directory with src on the Docker container, ie: hot reload.
+Also copy the node_modules to container.
     volumes:
       - ./api-server:/src
+      - /src/node_modules
     # Starting the service
     command: npm run start:dev
     # Exposing ports